Submitted by Taps Coogan on the 29th of January 2018 to The Sounding Line.

 “Through most of the 1800’s, immigration came predominantly from Western Europe (Ireland, Germany, the U.K.).
 Toward the end of the century, countries further east in Europe (Italy, Russia, Hungary) took over as the largest source of migration.
 Beginning in the early 1900’s, most immigrants arrived from the Americas (Canada, Mexico).
 And the last few decades have seen a rise in migration from Asia.”

-Strikingly, the video shows how the sources of lawful immigration to the US have become increasingly diversified.
+The video shows how the sources of lawful immigration to the US have become increasingly diversified in recent decades.
 Until the second half of the 20th century, only a handful of countries were significant sources of immigration at any given time.
-In the last several decades, the significant sources of immigration have grown from a changing handful of countries to virtually every country in the world simultaneously.
+In the last several decades, the significant sources of immigration have grown from a changing handful of countries to nearly every country in the world simultaneously.

 P.S.
 We have added email distribution for The Sounding Line.
 If you would like to be updated via email when we post a new article, please click here.
 It’s free and we won’t send any promotional materials.